mathesar-foundation/mathesar-wiki/design/specs/foreign-key-constraints.md

 The record preview allows users to identify records linked in other tables.
 It shows the first five field names and values.
 A specific limit for the value length needs to be defined so that space usage is optimal.

+## Other Considerations

+### Search Columns

+- Some primary key columns would be useful, some very not useful (e.g., the one we create).
+Text helps with this, but there may also be other considerations.
+- Multi-column unique constraints are potentially useful, but only if all columns are included.
+- Non-unique columns are never useful unless a unique column is included (that gives info for the user to choose between rows with duplicate entries in non-unique columns).

 ## Related Discussions

 - [Editing values for columns with a foreign key constraint applied](https://github.com/centerofci/mathesar/discussions/796)